Skip to main content

 33% positive mentions, 0% neutral mentions, 67% negative mentions

-Stability in the game shows some improvement over its predecessor, allowing most players to complete it, but occasional visual glitches and pacing issues still disrupt immersion at times.
+The game's stability shows some improvement over its predecessor, allowing most players to complete it, but occasional visual glitches and pacing issues still disrupt the experience at times, especially toward the end.

 • “Some players have reported technical inconsistencies, such as occasional visual glitches or pacing hiccups that momentarily break immersion.”